praw-dev/praw/docs/getting_started/configuration/environment_variables.rst

     praw_username=bboe praw_password=not_my_password python my_script.py

-The ``username`` and ``password`` provided via environment variables will override any values contained in a ``praw.ini`` file., but not any variables passed in through :class:`.Reddit`.
+The ``username`` and ``password`` provided via environment variables will override any values contained in a ``praw.ini`` file, but not any variables passed in through :class:`.Reddit`.

 All :ref:`configuration_options` can be provided in this manner, except for custom